Grapevine Nursing Home Abuse Lawyer

 Abuse cases can both civil and criminal in nature.
 Many acts of elder abuse are a crime, which is prosecuted by the state.
 A conviction could result in imprisonment and hefty fines.

-Speak with a Grapevine Nursing Home Abuse Attorney Today
+Speak with a Nursing Home Abuse Attorney in Grapevine Today

 Dealing with the fallout of nursing home abuse can be difficult for any family.
 While criminal investigations can take time and are not always conclusive, your loved one has the right to pursue a civil action against their abuser.